FarukOzderim/cmpe492-Transcriptomics_Analysis/README.md

 be careful that this will download 40gb of data and run ~8 hours after download on a standard pc.

-You can use metadataLike.txt and differentiate liver and muscle data like in
+After this step for differential expression and functional analysis You can move kallisto outputs into a data directory, and use metadataLike.txt and differentiate liver and muscle data like in

 -results/deseq2 results/muscle/data